malrau/da_dcAI_project/Readme.md

 #### Porting the project to Google Colab
 <p>
-Porting the project to Colab entailed a unique major challenge, i.e. understanding how to use the data set within an online programming setting.
-The best approach seemed to compress the data set (the three train, test and validation folders) and upload it on a Google Drive (the Google Cloud storage solution) folder.
-To use the data from a Google Drive folder, I needed to import the <code>drive</code> module ( a dependency of the <code>google.colab</code> module already in memory in a Colab environment and the <code>sys</code> module.
-The <code>drive.mount()</code> command mounts the Google Drive account of the user (Colab requires a Google account to run code) where specified, while the <code>sys.path.insert()</code>) command allows to include (<i>insert</i>) the folder where the project is stored in the system folder from which it is possible to automatically import dependencies (inserting it at first [0] position makes Python first search that folder for required dependencies).
+Porting the project to Colab entailed a unique major challenge, i.e. understanding how to use access the data (bird images) from an online programming setting.
+The best approach seemed to compress the data set (the train, test and validation folders) and upload it on a <i>Google Drive</i> (the cloud storage solution from Google) folder.
+To use the data from a <i>Google Drive</i> folder, I needed to import the <code>drive</code> module, which is a dependency of the <code>google.colab</code> module (which is already in memory in a Colab environment) and the <code>sys</code> module.
+The <code>drive.mount()</code> command mounts the <i>Google Drive</i> account of the user (Colab requires a Google account to run code) where specified, while the <code>sys.path.insert()</code>) command allows to include (<i>insert</i>) the folder where the project is stored in the system folder.
+In this way it is possible to automatically import dependencies (inserting it at first [0] position makes Python first search that folder for required dependencies).
 Finally, <code>unzip <i>myArchive.zip</i></code> extracts the content of the archived data set to the Colab environment for use within the notebook.
 The Colab folders where the data set is stored contain now the target folders that must be fed to the functions used by the project.
-This means that, relative to the <i>dataPrep.py</i> file, I only had to change two sections of the main project file.
-The code attempts run in Colab are stored in the <i>colab</i> folder of the project, while the obtained results are stored in the <i>model_results</i> folder of the <i>report</i> folder of the project as html and pdf files.
+This means that, relative to the <i>dataPrep.py</i> file, I only had to change the first two sections of the main project file.
+The project instances that I run in Colab are stored in the <i>colab</i> folder of the project, while the obtained results are stored in the <i>model_results</i> folder (located within the <i>report</i> folder of the project) as html and pdf files.
 </p>